Dad Reflects: Should Kids Have Smartphones at the Dinner Table?

 As the parent, in order to answer the original question, I think you simply have to ask yourself where your intentions and your priorities are coming from when it comes to providing screens in public.
 You have to ask yourself if you are consistently providing a crutch for your child to simply check out in legitimate social situations.
 Boredom is not always bad.
 It can provide a chance for reflection - something kids don't have too much time for with constant stimulation.

 On another note completely, no matter how boring a kid might think it is, I still think dinnertime is a very important ritual.
-I think it's an important opportunity to sit down together and talk and enjoy each other's company.
+I think it's a special opportunity to sit down together and talk and enjoy each other's company.
 I think it's a real shame to see families at restaurants with 4 noses in 4 phones.
 But that's their ritual I guess.
+All I can say is that I sincerely hope the pendulum swings back the other direction one day and society as a whole decides to label such behavior as taboo.

 How do you handle screen time with your kids?
 Do you have different rules depending on where you are?
 Is dinnertime still sacred?
 Let us know in the comments below.